Collapsibility of CAT(0) spaces: Introduction

-The {\it convexity of vertex stars} means that for each vertex~$v$, with respect to the metric introduced on $C$, the segment between any two points of~$\St (v,C)$ lies entirely in~$\St (v,C)$.
-This condition cannot be removed: All triangulated $3$-balls are $\CAT(0)$ with a suitable metric, but some $3$-balls are not collapsible.
-However, this condition is automatically satisfied by any complex in which all simplices are acute or right-angled.
+{\em Convexity of vertex stars} means that for each vertex~$v$, with respect to the metric introduced on~$C$, the segment between any two points of~$\St (v,C)$ lies in~$\St (v,C)$.
+This condition cannot be removed, because not all triangulated $3$-balls are collapsible (although all of them are $\CAT(0)$ with a suitable metric).
+It is automatically satisfied by any complex in which all simplices are acute or right-angled.
+The same condition plays also a central role in the authors' proof of the Hirsch conjecture for flag polytopes \cite{ABHirsch}.

 \begin{cornonumber} Every complex that is $\CAT(0)$ with the equilateral flat metric is collapsible.
 Similarly, every $\CAT(0)$ cube complex is collapsible. \end{cornonumber}